 Assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our Class B common stock, which will occur immediately prior to the completion of this offering, as of December 31, 2017, there were 11,817,248 shares of our Class A common stock outstanding (including the Capital Stock Conversions), held by 1,310 stockholders of record, 348,501,449 shares of our Class B common stock outstanding (including the Capital Stock Conversions and the RSU Settlement), held by 2,658 stockholders of record, and no shares of our Class C common stock outstanding.
 Pursuant to our amended and restated certificate of incorporation, our Board of Directors will have the authority, without stockholder approval except as required by the listing standards of Nasdaq, to issue additional shares of our Class A common stock and Class C common stock.
-Until the final conversion fall outstanding shares of Class B common stock, other than shares issued pursuant to the exercise or conversion of options or warrants or the settlement of RSUs, in each case, outstanding as of the date the shares of Class A common stock are listed for issuance on Nasdaq, requires the approval of the holders of a majority of the outstanding shares of Class B common stock.
+Until the final conversion of all outstanding shares of Class B common stock pursuant to the terms of the amended and restated certificate of incorporation, or the Final Conversion Date, any issuance of additional shares of Class B common stock, other than shares issued pursuant to the exercise or conversion of options or warrants or the settlement of RSUs, in each case, outstanding as of the date the shares of Class A common stock are listed for issuance on Nasdaq, requires the approval of the holders of a majority of the outstanding shares of Class B common stock.